RichColeman/unit-4-game/README.md

 The example I based this off of was "Crystal Collectors" where users would click on pictures of crystals.
 I instead decided to use album covers from the artist Oneohtrix Point Never since they seem kind of weird and esoteric.
 To encourage the user to keep playing, I tried to add some flavor to the object of the game by rewarding a win with a revelation of a "secret of the universe".
 These secrets are just some phrases in an array that randomly generate but it's funny (at least it's funny to me).

-If you'd like to learn how to code a project like this or have some interesting additions or changes to the code as it is now, feel free to reach out to me at coleman.richardm@gmail.com and I'd love to hear your feedback.
+This is a good exercise for anyone looking for a simple JS game to build.
+If you'd like to learn how to make this or have some interesting additions or changes to the code as it is now, feel free to reach out to me at coleman.richardm@gmail.com and I'd love to hear your feedback.